xxsc0529/genai-toolbox/docs/en/resources/tools/mysql-sql.md

 type: docs
 weight: 1
 description: >
-  A "mysql-sql" tool executes a pre-defined SQL statement against a SQL Server database.
+  A "mysql-sql" tool executes a pre-defined SQL statement against a MySQL database.
 ---

 ## About

-A `mysql-sql` tool executes a pre-defined SQL statement against a mysql database.
+A `mysql-sql` tool executes a pre-defined SQL statement against a MySQL database.
 It's compatible with any of the following sources:

 - [cloud-sql-mysql](../sources/cloud-sql-mysql.md)